syammohanmp/CartMart/README.md

 Features
 --------

-No core files changed.
+No core files changed.<br />
-Admin can set default ROLE for vendor from configuration.
+Admin can set default ROLE for vendor from configuration.<br />
-Separate section for Vendor Profile
+Separate section for Vendor Profile.<br />
-Can upload Avatar for Vendor Profile page
+Can upload Avatar for Vendor Profile page.<br />
-Shows highest selling vendor product on vendor profile page Shows vendor products collection on vendor profile page Reviews with interactive star ratings and feedback system on sold products of Vendors Different commission rates for different vendors Vendors can create all different types of products which are supported by Magento from their Vendor panel.
+Shows highest selling vendor product on vendor profile page.<br />
+Shows vendor products collection on vendor profile page.<br />
+Reviews with interactive star ratings and feedback system on sold products of Vendors.<br />
+Different commission rates for different vendors.<br />
+Vendors can create all different types of products which are supported by Magento from their Vendor panel.<br />
-Admin can ask for Verification Proof from vendors while registering them in store.
+Admin can ask for Verification Proof from vendors while registering them in store.<br />
-Admin can manually or automatically approve Vendors and their products as required.
+Admin can manually or automatically approve Vendors and their products as required.<br />

 Installation